Mauna Kea Beach Hotel

 Anna Bleasdale (Staff)

 So we'll start with the exterior of the hotel.
 It has a wonderfully winding road leading up to the entrance, through the superb golf course and beautiful manicured gardens.
 The expectation is high, however, the result is underwhelming.
 The exterior of the hotel is something out of 50's car park build and the interior with it's concrete open corridors and open atrium also doesn't sit too well.
 However, don't dismiss it yet, looks in this case, are very deceptive, and if you can get past the outside, with this hotel, it's what's inside that counts.
 With 60% repeat business, it's definitely doing something right and as I got to know it a little better, this hotel really grew on me.
 It's not just the stunning beach, one of the most beautiful I've come across and also one of the calmest so ideal for families, it's also the warm welcome, the great staff, that make it a place to return to.
 The Beachfront wing is definitely the one I would recommend and the ground floor rooms can lead you straight across the lawn to the beach, so great for families.
 The rooms are a mix of traditional and contemporary, the suites work well too and the Japanese soaking tubs and private lanais off the bathroom are lovely little touches.
-My favorite part of the hotel though was Manta's restaurant.
+My favourite part of the hotel though was Manta's restaurant.
 There's a reason it's called this, the manta rays that frequent these waters are attractive into the bay by the light in the evening and often come in close, a perfect little show to go with your dinner or perhaps when you're sitting out by the fire pit.
-Add to all this a real family friendliness and children's program and it's a great option for both couples and families.
+Add to all this a real family friendliness and children's programme and it's a great option for both couples and families.
 You just need to look beyond it's looks and settle in the hotel and it's beauty truly shines through.

 A Day in North Kohala, Big Island